ibm-cloud-docs/containers/locations.md

-### Classic single zone regions
+### Single zone Classic data centers
 {: #zones-sz}

-If you create a classic cluster in a single zone region, you can create multiple worker nodes but you can't spread them across data centers (zones).
+If you create a classic cluster in a single-campus multizone region, you can create multiple worker nodes but you can't spread them across data centers (zones).
 The highly available master includes three replicas on separate hosts, but is not spread across zones.
 {: shortdesc}

 Classic single zone clusters are managed from the regional endpoint located in the nearest region that supports classic multizone, such as `mon01` to `us-east` or `sao01` to `us-south`.